trlatimer/classRoster/readme.md

       classRoster.remove("A3");
       classRoster.remove("A3");
       //expected: the above line should print a message saying such a student with this ID was not found.
-    E. Call the destructor to release the Roster memory.
+    - Call the destructor to release the Roster memory.

 ## TO VIEW:
 In order to view the project, you will need to follow the steps below: